Updated September 2018

 OK, so it won’t cause you cancer, it seems, but it’s not exactly icing on the cake!

-Over the next three months, the hot pink hair color faded to a pretty, pale pink, and then completely away.
-I went back for a trim, and my hairdresser and I discussed what to do.
+Over the next three months, my hot pink hair color faded to a pretty, pale pink, and then completely away.
+I went back for a trim, and my hairdresser and I discussed what to do with my now-blond ombré.
 I didn’t want to use Manic Panic again, and he mused that maybe food dye would work.

 I found this helpful post, which said I should add the food dye to a developer, which would help set the color in for longer, plus condition my hair for a nice shine.
 Lucky me, Clairol standard developer is non-toxic.
 The active ingredient is hydrogen peroxide, which “lifts” a bit of color from your hair.

 I went to Whole Foods and got some vegetable-based food coloring to try out.
 I wanted a peachy pink color, so I did 10 drops of red, 5 drops of blue, and 2 drops of yellow.
 I brushed it into my clean, dry hair with a toothbrush, wrapped my hair in foil, let it sit for two hours, then got in the shower to wash it out.